Irma Vep: Reception

 Irma Vep received a positive critical response.
 On Rotten Tomatoes, the film holds a rating of 94% based on 47 reviews with an average rating of 7.4/10.
 The website's critics consensus reads, "Starring a bewitching Maggie Cheung, Irma Vep is an evocative and reflexive satire of the filmmaking process that is bursting at the seams with an affection for cinema."
-On Metacritic, it has a metascore of 80 out of 100 based on 21 reviews, indicating "generally favorable reviews".
+On Metacritic, it has a score of 80 out of 100 based on 21 reviews, indicating "generally favorable reviews".

 References in other media

 Lettrist footage from the film, along with shots from the original Les Vampires, are used in White Ring's video for their single "IxC999".

 A character in the five-comic series "Anno Dracula – 1895: Seven Days in Mayhem" by Kim Newman and Paul McCaffrey is based on Irma Vep.

 Home media

 Irma Vep was released on Blu-ray and DVD through The Criterion Collection on 27 April 2021.